cbrennanpoole/Qualitative-Self/README.md

                     - as a means to serve as a :
                         1. Liaision for the employees who needed to be heard by upper management and :
                         2. Catylyst for sustainable growth at quarterly meetings.
-    - Encourage a unified mindset; helping to further achieve the goal of
+    - **Encourage** unified mindset; helping to further achieve the goal of
         1. Always on A / B testing,
         2. Real - time human resources establishing a body of
             - Continuous Integration and
             - Continuous Improvement.
-7. Craft operations strategy aligning organizational vision with Atlanta Dock Ops daily game plan.
+7. **Craft** operations strategy aligning organizational vision with Atlanta Dock Ops daily game plan.
     - 1st day introduction issued a challenge to perform as one unit and team.
         1. Issuance of a command to excellence.
         2. Demand accountability thru job ownership.